-During the course of a lesson, certain instructional and learning activities recur.
-On the basis of the repetition of these activities, a pattern or form of action becomes discernible.
+During a lesson, certain instructional and learning activities recur.
+Based on the repetition of these activities, a pattern or form of action becomes discernible.
 In the everyday lifeworld, these forms of activity are so familiar that they are typified as forms of living.
 Some of these typical forms of living are narrating, clarifying, discussing, talking, showing, and looking for.
-Because a number of these forms of living also are of particular significance didactically, they are called didactic ground forms (Van der Stoep, 1969).
-These forms of living are familiar to the pupils and, therefore, with particular effectiveness, they can be planned for in the teacher's lesson design and eventual presentation.
-When, e.g., a teacher says to the pupils that they are going to play during the lesson, they spontaneously and purposefully become involved in the situation.
-The reason is that play, as a form of living, is familiar to each pupil and they feel secure in the situation even though the contents presented are foreign.
+Because a number of these forms of living also are of special significance didactically, they are called didactic ground forms (Van der Stoep, 1969).
+These forms of living are familiar to the pupils and, therefore, particular effectiveness, they can be planned for in a teacher's lesson design and eventual presentation.
+When, e.g., a teacher says to the pupils that they are going to play during a lesson, they spontaneously and purposefully become involved in the situation.
+The reason is that play, as a form of living, is familiar to each pupil, and they feel secure in the situation even though the contents presented are foreign.

-When these instructional and learning activities that can be recognized as forms of living, are carried out to achieve a teaching aim the entire series of activities also is called a teaching method.
+When these instructional and learning activities that can be recognized as forms of living are carried out to achieve a teaching aim, the entire series of activities also is called a teaching method.
 Thus, a teaching method is the juncture between the lesson modalities and the form of a lesson.

-A further aspect of the form of a lesson is how it can be determined by the structuring and ordering of contents during the course of a lesson.
-This is accomplished by the inductive and deductive methodological principles and also by the application of the principles of ordering the contents, e.g., linear, chronological, and divergent.
+A further aspect of the form of a lesson is how it can be determined by the structuring and ordering of contents during a lesson.
+This is accomplished by the inductive and deductive methodological principles, as well as by the application of the principles of ordering the contents, e.g., linear, chronological, and divergent.
 Thus, the form of a lesson is determined individually and collectively by four aspects: